Some facts about Vanuatu, its location, population and

 finis - finished mas - must nomo - no more neva - never ol - all, many of them olgeta - alltogether, all of them sapos - suppose, if

-Vanuatu islands archipelago is divided into 6
+Vanuatu islands archipelago is divided

 Administratively Vanuatu is divided into 6 provinces since 1994.